 Step 2: Checkout process

 As your customer completes their order, this information is passed through and associated in the background with their order information.
-They won’t have any input or control over these variables.
+They won’t have any input or control over these variables, and these variables are not included on invoices or receipts.

 Step 3: Your success page

-For example, in the above example, you could access them as using the follow PHP in your script.
+For example, you could access them by using $_GET in your PHP script.

 Embeddable checkouts

 You can still use the passthrough functionality on a page where you have embedded a checkout on your site.
-The same process applies where you can either add the variables to the URL where the cart is embedded OR you can inject and handle this directly within the code of the embeddable cart (similar to how you can automatically apply a coupon using an embeddable cart).
+The same process applies where you can either add the variables to the URL where the cart is embedded OR you can inject and handle this directly within the code of the embeddable cart.

 You’d need to add the following to the <div> for the embeddable cart.